 The amount of goodwill totalling RR'mln 1,439 relates to acquisition of a 49 percent minority interest in OAO Almazy Anabara in December 2007.
 The goodwill is attributable to the operational synergies expected to arise after this acquisition as a result of more effective integration of operational activity of this subsidiary into the Group's one.
 As of the date of acquisition goodwill was attributed to the diamond mining businesses of OAO Almazy Anabara.
-As at 31 December 2011 the recoverable amount of goodwill was determined on the basis of the recent management's forecast of future cash flows of OAO Almazy Anabara for the years 2012-2019 that reflects the expected period of production activity on the existing deposits.
+As at 31 December 2012 the recoverable amount of goodwill was determined on the basis of the recent management's forecast of future cash flows of OAO Almazy Anabara for the years 2013-2029 that reflects the expected period of production activity on the existing deposits.
 Management assessed the recoverable amount of the goodwill based on the value in use model.
-The pre-tax discount rate used in the analysis was 12.1 percent (31 December 2010: 15.2 percent), which presents the weighted average cost of capital for the Group adjusted for the effect of tax.
-Based on results of the analysis management concluded that there is no impairment for goodwill as at 31 December 2011 and 31 December 2010.
+The pre-tax discount rate used in the analysis was 10.8 percent (31 December 2011: 12.1 percent), which presents the weighted average cost of capital for the Group adjusted for the effect of tax.
+Based on results of the analysis management concluded that there is no impairment for goodwill as at 31 December 2012 and 31 December 2011.

 The impairment test involves making judgment about several key future business indicators.
-Management believes that their judgments are reasonable and supportable in the current economic environment.
-However, as compared to the estimates used in the impairment test, if diamond prices fall by 14 percent (31 December 2010: 11 percent) or US\$ depreciates against Russian Rouble by 15 percent (31 December 2010: 12 percent) or discount rate increases to 21 percent (31 December 2010: 20.5 percent), there will be no excess of value in use over carrying value of assets allocated to the respective cash generating unit.
+Key future business indicators used for goodwill impairment test are listed below: